How do I join Google Meet from my phone for the live sessions?

 After the campus abbreviation, the room is listed.

-How do I send my schedule to SOARCE?
+How do I find my student’s total number of credits to date?

 Where do I find the Enrollment Agreement?